MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 Azure Kubernetes Service (AKS) follows an "N - 2" support policy, which means that full support is provided for the latest release (N) and up to two previous minor versions.
 Limited platform support is offered for the third prior minor version.
 For more information on the support policy, please review the [AKS Support Policy(/azure/aks/support-policies).

 To ensure that your AKS clusters remain supported, it's crucial to establish a continuous cluster upgrade process.
 This process involves testing new versions in lower environments and planning the upgrade to production before the new version becomes the default.
-Following this approach can maintain predictability in your upgrade process and minimize application disruption.
+This approach can maintain predictability in your upgrade process and minimize application disruption.
 For more information, see [Upgrade an Azure Kubernetes Service (AKS) cluster](/azure/aks/upgrade-cluster).
 For customers who require a longer upgrade cycle, Microsoft introduced a [Long Term Support (LTS) option](/azure/aks/supported-kubernetes-versions#long-term-support-lts) starting from AKS version 1.27.
 With the LTS option, Microsoft provides extended support for Kubernetes versions over two years, allowing for a more prolonged and controlled upgrade cycle.
 For more information, see [Supported Kubernetes versions in Azure Kubernetes Service (AKS)](/azure/aks/supported-kubernetes-versions).

-### Before you upgrade
+### Before You Upgrade

-Both cluster upgrades and node image upgrades require due diligence to ensure stability in production environments.
+Both cluster and node image upgrades require due diligence to ensure stability in production environments.
 Cluster upgrades require additional testing as they often involve API changes, which can impact Kubernetes deployments.

-As part of your cluster upgrade process, conducting a thorough review is essential to ensure a smooth transition.
+As part of your cluster upgrade process, you must conduct a thorough review to ensure a smooth transition.
 The following resources can assist you in this process:

 - **AKS Workbook for depreciated APIs** From the cluster overview page you can select "Diagnose and solve problems" and navigate to the [Create, Upgrade, Delete and Scale category, and select Kubernetes API deprecations](/azure/aks/upgrade-cluster?tabs=azure-cli#remove-usage-of-deprecated-apis-recommended).
 This runs a workbook that checks for depreciated API versions in use in your cluster.

 - **AKS release notes page**: The [AKS Release Notes](https://github.com/Azure/AKS/releases) page provides comprehensive information about new AKS versions and releases.
 It's crucial to review these notes to stay informed about the latest updates and changes.
 - **Kubernetes release notes page**: The [Kubernetes release notes](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) page offers detailed insights into the latest Kubernetes versions.
 Pay special attention to urgent upgrade notes, which highlight critical information that might impact your AKS cluster.
 - **AKS components breaking changes by version**: The [AKS Components Breaking Changes by Version](/azure/aks/supported-kubernetes-versions#aks-components-breaking-changes-by-version) page provides a comprehensive overview of breaking changes in AKS components across different versions.
-By referring to this guide, you can proactively address any potential compatibility issues prior to or in conjunction with the upgrade process.
+By referring to this guide, you can proactively address any potential compatibility issues before the upgrade process.

 In addition to these Microsoft resources, consider using open-source tools to optimize your cluster upgrade process.
 One such tool is [Pluto](https://github.com/FairwindsOps/pluto), which can scan your deployments and Helm charts for deprecated Kubernetes APIs.
-These tools help ensure that your applications remain compatible with the latest Kubernetes versions.
+These tools help ensure your applications remain compatible with the latest Kubernetes versions.

 ### Upgrade Process